zmr227/Internet-Programming/Final Project/Readme.md

 # Final Project - Storyphase

 ## 1. Introduction
-Storyphase is a ASP.NET Core MVC application platform for users to create and share their stories freely with both authorization and authentication.
+Storyphase is a ASP.NET Core web application platform for users to create and share their stories freely with both authorization and authentication. <br><br>
+This website supports both manual or automatic iteration for story display and simplifies the timeline management system so that users can change a story's timeline by simply drag and drop.
+For those public stories, other users will be allowed to comment on and add them to favorites while private stories will be kept only to the author.

 ## 2. Structure
 - Asp.net core MVC - main site
 - Asp.net Web API - web service
-- Web API Client
+- Web API Client (upload files)
 - SQL db storage

 ## 3. Functionality
-- It's a website with password protected section using Asp.Net Core MVC.
-- Provides the ability to select and view both publicly available stories, and, with authentication, private stories.
-- Has controls to change a story's timeline (drag and drop blocks), supporting manual or automatic iteration, starting at a story block other than the first, and resuming a suspended story.
-- Ability to comment on and add favorite stories.
-- Webservice built using Asp.Net Web API with an ability to upload, replace, and delete any of the story blocks or complete stories.
-- Develop Clients for WebService consumption.

-## 4. Main Site

 - Home Page
 ![Home](images/home.png)